clemsonacm/presentations/sources/autograding/autograding.md

 ## An introduction to Automation

-Brought to you by Clemson ACM.
+Brought to you by Clemson ACM

 ### Speakers:

 Robert Underwood - ACM Vice President

-Austin Anderson - ACM President